cstrahan/capnp-ruby/README.md

 #make a client
 client = CapnProto::Client.new('127.0.0.1:1337', interface_schema)

-#get a Request object wich calls method evaluate
+#get a Request object which calls method evaluate
 evalRequest = client.evaluateRequest

 #set the parameters of the request